InteractiveFaultLocalization/InteractiveFaultLocalization.github.io/pages/tools/ifl4eclipse.md

 ## Try it out!

-You can find various sample data and example projects in the [Replication Packages](/pages/raw-data.html).
+You can find various sample data and example projects in the [Supplementary Material](/pages/raw-data.html).

 ## Feedback

-[//]: # (TODO replace with the final link after upstream merge) Do you have any ideas, suggestion or have you experienced any errors with our tool?
+Do you have any ideas, suggestion or have you experienced any errors with our tool?
 Let us know via the [project issue](https://github.com/InteractiveFaultLocalization/iFL4Eclipse/issues/new/choose) tracking system.